IQSS/dataverse/doc/Sphinx/source/User/dataverse-management.rst

 #.
 Once you are logged in click on the "Add Data" button and in the dropdown menu select "Create Dataverse".
 #.
 Once on the "New Dataverse" page fill in the following fields:
     * Enter the name of your dataverse.
-    * **Host Dataverse**: select which dataverse you would like this new dataverse to belong to.
-By default it will be a child dataverse of the parent you clicked from.
     * **Alias**: This is an abbreviation, usually lower-case, that becomes part of the URL for the new dataverse.
-Special characters (~,\`, !, @, #, $, %, ^, &, and \*) and spaces are not allowed. **Note**: if you change the Dataverse Alias field, the URL for your Dataverse changes (http//.../dv/'alias'), which affects links to this page.
+Special characters (~,\`, !, @, #, $, %, ^, &, and \*) and spaces are not allowed. **Note**: if you change the Dataverse URL field, the URL for your Dataverse changes (http//.../dv/'url'), which affects links to this page.
-    * **E-mail**: This is the email address you will receive notifications for this particular dataverse.
+    * **E-mail**: This is the email address you will receive notifications for, for this particular dataverse.
     * **Affiliation**: Add any Affiliation that can be associated to this particular dataverse (e.g., project name, institute name, department name, journal name, etc).
+This is automatically filled out if you have added an affiliation for your user account.
     * **Description**: Provide a description of this dataverse (max.
 1000 characters).
 This will display on the home page of your dataverse and in the search result list.
     * **Choose the sets of Metadata Elements for datasets in this dataverse**: by default the metadata elements will be from the host dataverse that this new dataverse is created in.
+Dataverse offers metadata standards for multiple domains.
+To learn more about the metadata standards in Dataverse please check out the appendix (insert link here)
+    * **Select facets for this dataverse**: by default the facets that will appear on your dataverse landing page will be from the host dataverse that this new dataverse was created in.
+The facets are simply metadata fields that can be used to help others easily find dataverses and datasets within this dataverse.
+You can select as many facets as you would like.
 3. Click "Create Dataverse" button and you're done!
-An email will be sent to you with more information, including the URL to access your new dataverse.

 \*Required fields are denoted by a red asterisk.